Leanna Bartlett Leaves Little To Imagination In Skimpy Blue Lingerie

 "Wow what an incredibly breathtaking beautiful beautiful goddess," another admirer chimed in.

-“How are you the most dazzling and stunning and sensual and beautiful,” a third fan wanted to know, following with a string of heart-eyes, and clapping-hand emoji.
+"How are you the most dazzling and stunning and sensual and beautiful," a third fan wanted to know, following with a string of heart-eyes and clapping-hand emoji.

 "The definition of perfection.
 A sweet gorgeous angel wearing a lovely outfit," a fourth person added.

 The bombshell has wowed Instagram users on several occasions this week.
-Just yesterday, she posted an eye-catching video of herself in a tiny yellow bikini while promoting the fitness supplement beverage, Bang Energy.
+On Friday, she posted an eye-catching video of herself in a tiny yellow bikini while promoting the fitness supplement beverage, Bang Energy.